Prince Philip, Duke of Edinburgh: Marriage

-In 1939, King George VI and Queen Elizabeth toured the Royal Naval College, Dartmouth.
-During the visit, the Queen and Lord Louis Mountbatten asked his nephew Philip to escort the royal couple's daughters, Elizabeth and Margaret, who were Philip's third cousins through Queen Victoria of the United Kingdom and second cousins once removed through King Christian IX of Denmark.
-Princess Elizabeth fell in love with Philip, and they began to exchange letters when she was 13.
+In 1939 King George VI and Queen Elizabeth toured the Royal Naval College, Dartmouth.
+During the visit, the Queen and Lord Louis Mountbatten asked his nephew Philip to escort the royal couple's daughters, 13-year-old Elizabeth and 9-year-old Margaret, who were Philip's third cousins through Queen Victoria of the United Kingdom and second cousins once removed through King Christian IX of Denmark.
+Philip and Elizabeth had first met as children in 1934 at the wedding of Elizabeth's uncle Prince George, Duke of Kent, to Philip's first cousin, Princess Marina of Greece and Denmark.
+After their 1939 meeting, Elizabeth fell in love with Philip, and they began to exchange letters.

 Eventually, in the summer of 1946, Philip asked George VI for his daughter's hand in marriage.
 The King granted his request, provided that any formal engagement be delayed until Elizabeth's 21st birthday the following April.
-By March 1947, Philip had adopted the surname Mountbatten from his mother's family, and had stopped using his Greek and Danish royal titles upon becoming a naturalised British subject.
+By March 1947, Philip had adopted the surname Mountbatten from his mother's family and had stopped using his Greek and Danish royal titles upon becoming a naturalised British subject.
 The engagement was announced to the public on 9 July 1947.

-The engagement attracted some controversy.
-Philip had no financial standing, was foreign-born, and had sisters who had married German noblemen with Nazi links.
-Marion Crawford wrote, "Some of the King's advisors did not think him good enough for her.
+The engagement attracted some controversy; Philip had no financial standing, was foreign-born, and had sisters who had married German noblemen with Nazi links.
+Marion Crawford wrote: "Some of the King's advisors did not think him good enough for her.
 He was a prince without a home or kingdom.
 Some of the papers played long and loud tunes on the string of Philip's foreign origin."
-Later biographies reported that Elizabeth's mother had reservations about the union initially, and teased Philip as "the Hun".
+Later biographies reported that Elizabeth's mother had reservations about the union initially and teased Philip as "the Hun".
 In later life, however, she told the biographer Tim Heald that Philip was "an English gentleman".